BlueBrain/layer-recognition/README.md

 # Publications that use or mention layer-recognition

 The list of publications that use or mention layer-recognition can be found on `the github wiki page <https://github.com/BlueBrain/arch/wiki/Publications-that-use-or-mention-arch>`_.

+# Features naming code versus paper
+Note: some features exported from QuPath, which are used in the Python package, have been renaming in the Paper for a better understanding.
+Following the correspondances between features naming in the Pypthon package and in the paper.

+- Hematoxylin: Std.Dev                  ->  CresylViolet: Std.Dev
+- DAB: Std.Dev                          -> CresylViolet: Std.Dev
+- Smoothed: 50 μm: Hematoxylin: Std.Dev -> Smoothed: 50 μm: CresylViolet: Std.Dev.

 # Install